Body Scan Meditation: A Dosha-Aware Practice

 - Breathe into any areas that felt tense, blocked, or uncomfortable

-- Rest in whole-body awareness for 1-2 minutes before gently opening your eyes
+- Rest in whole-body awareness for 1 to 2 minutes before gently opening your eyes

 Dosha-Specific Variations